 School dinners provide an opportunity for the social development of children.
-Dinner money should be paid for the week on Monday morning.
-Children who are absent on the Monday should bring their money as soon as they return to school.
+Dinner money should be paid for in advance eg for the week on Monday morning.
 If an emergency arises at home during the week, children may, of course have dinner at short notice.
 If your child has to leave school after 10.00 am due to illness and has already ordered a school meal, this will still be charged for.
-The cost of a school meal for KS2 pupils is currently £2.40.
+The cost of a school meal for KS2 pupils is currently £2.50 (this may rise in September).

-We operate an on-line payment system, Sims Pay, so school meals and most trips can be paid for online.
+We operate an on-line payment system, Education payments Pay360, so school meals and most trips can be paid for online.
 Please note we are a cashless school, if you need to pay by cash we will issue you with a Post Office pay point voucher.

 If you have a low income, your child may be entitled to free school meals.
 Please look on Cambridge County Council website for forms, alternatively please contact the school office.
 The information you provide concerning free meals will be treated in strictest confidence.
 Your child may prefer to bring a packed lunch.
 This should be in a suitable container clearly marked with the child's name.
 No glass bottles or fizzy drinks please.
 Please try to support the school's healthy eating policy.
+We are a Nut Free school so please no food items containing any nuts.